dfinity/motoko/guide/guide.md

    * `{ id0, ..., idn } == Id_public`, and
    * for all `i in 0 <= i <= n`, `[vari] Ti == T(idi)`.

-Note that requirement 1. imposes further constraints on the fields type of `T`.
+Note that requirement 1. imposes further constraints on the field types of `T`.
 In particular:

 * if the sort is `actor` then all public fields must be non-`var` (immutable)     `shared` functions (the public interface of an actor can only provide asynchronous messaging via shared functions).